-There are certain key points to understand when planning your trip to Crystal River if you are to make the most of the journey and the overall experience with the manatees.
+Planning Your Trip to Crystal River… There are a couple of really important points to understand when planning your trip to Crystal River.
+If you are to make the most of the journey and the overall experience with the manatees.

 How those restrictions apply to the various types of visitors to Crystal River (swimmers, boaters, kayakers etc) is explained in a series of “manatee manner” videos on the US Fish and Wildlife Service website.